Hacker-007/BookManagerFrontend/README.md

 npm run dev
 ```

+> Project Features

 This project uses Vue.js to create a front-end view.
-The backend is hosted on Amazon Web Services (AWS) so that it can be accessed anywhere.
+The backend is hosted on Amazon Web Services (AWS) so that it can be accessed anywhere and at anytime.

 When you run the project, you will land on the homepage.
 There are three tabs on the navigation bar:
 - Home